Robin Hood Makes Good: Plot

 That decided, the Robin Hood squirrel names the middle squirrel as Little John, leaving the grumbling smallest squirrel to play the unwanted role of the Sheriff of Nottingham.
 The small squirrel trudges off to await the inevitable song-and-dance attack of Robin Hood and Little John, while a fox, lurking on the side, sees them as his dinner and devises a ruse through which he pipes up, in a falsetto voice, claiming to be Robin's sweetheart Maid Marian in trouble.
 Robin and Little John follow the bait into the fox's cabin, whereupon the fox drops his pretense and his falsetto and hangs the two up by their breeches on the wall, declaring his intention to make a stew out of them.

 The smallest squirrel, looking in from the outside of the cabin, devises a plan to save his friends.
 By means of voice imitations and sound effects, he makes the fox believe that hunters are after him.
-After he literally turns yellow and panics, in fear of his life, he runs away at maximum speed, beating the cabin door which accompanies him upright on his flight from reality.
-After being rescued, the two exit the cabin, only to be greeted by the smallest squirrel, who asks them with a grin, "Who's gonna be Robin Hood?"
+After he literally turns yellow and panics, in fear of his life, he runs away at maximum speed, beating the cabin door which accompanies him upright on his flight into fantasy.
+After being untied offscreen by the smallest squirrel, the two exit the cabin, only to be greeted by the latter, who asks them, "Who's gonna be Robin Hood?" with a grin.

 Reception

-The Film Daily (March 6, 1939) : Funny Squirrels: "The adventures of three squirrels who find a book all about the career of Robin Hood.
+The Film Daily (March 6, 1939): Funny Squirrels: "The adventures of three squirrels who find a book all about the career of Robin Hood.
 So they decide to emulate the ancient hero, and merry outlaws of the woods start on adventure bent.
 A fox reads the book they have discarded, and starts taking advantage of their make-believe game.
 He lures the two older squirrels into a log cabin, locks them in and prepares to make a nice meal.
 The younger squirrel rescues them and as his reward insists on being Robin Hood".